AndreCFerreira/Bird_individualID/Automated_pictures_collection/README.md

 In the image example the script is stored in a folder on the Descktop named “Photos”

 After pasting the text, press ctrl+o and after ctrl+x.
-Now every time that the raspberry py is turn on it will automatically start the script to take photos.
+Now every time that the raspberry py is turn on it will automatically start the script to take photos without the need for a screen, mouse and keyboard.
 Be sure to have the right “/dev/ttyUSBx” pasted on the script.
 Please note that USB number corresponding to the RFID logger might change after removing USB devices such as mouse and keyboard.

 If everything worked well you should have pictures that are labelled with the pit-tag code corresponding to the bird as well as the date and any other information that you might find relevant to add.
 Note that the “:” on the time stamp on the files names might raise issues especially if the files are transfer to a windows computer.
 You can rename the names by replacing the “:” with “-“.
 By typing the following code on the terminal: